Trump Rally highlights GOP tension over how to win in 2022 - ExBulletin

 Mr. Brnovich is running in this Senate primary, and a Republican political group supporting one of his opponents recently ran an ad accusing the attorney general of making excuses instead of standing with our president in the election of 2020.

-Few Republicans have been willing to call out Mr. Trump publicly for misleading his supporters in a state where all four Republicans in his House delegation voted to overturn the election results when Congress convened to certify on January 6.
-Mr. Gosar, a guest speaker at Mr. Trump’s rally on Saturday, was the first House member to object that day.
+Few Republicans were prepared to publicly call out Mr. Trump for misleading his supporters in a state where all four Republicans in his House delegation voted to overturn the election results when Congress convened to certify on January 6.
+Mr. Gosar was the first member of the House to object that day.

-Those who broke ranks with their party include Maricopa County Recorder Stephen Richer, who created a political action committee to support Republican state and local candidates who accept the validity of the last election.
-Arizona’s election was not stolen.
-We Republicans simply had a losing presidential candidate, the group states on its website.

 When a group of 18 Republican attorneys general signed a farcical lawsuit from their Texas counterpart that sought to delay certification of the vote in four battleground states that Mr. Trump lost, Mr. Brnovich did not join his colleagues.
 He said at the time that the rule of law should prevail over politics.
 But as a Senate candidate who still holds the attorney general’s office, he investigated allegations of fraud at the behest of Trump supporters.